CSCfi/csc-user-guide/docs/support/tutorials/bioconda-tutorial.md

 docker pull quay.io/biocontainers/metabat2:<tag>
 ```

-From the command we need the Docker addres:
+From the command we need the Docker address:

 ```bash
 quay.io/biocontainers/metabat2
 ```

 We will also need a tag for the version we want to install.
-Open the addres above in web browser:
+Open the address above in web browser:

 ```text
 https://quay.io/biocontainers/metabat2